snippsat/wx_nrk/Readme.md

 ## ⚠️ Disclaimer

 This tool is for personal use only.
 Please respect NRK's terms of service and only download content you have the right to access.

----

-> 🎯 **Pro Tip**: For best results, use the "high" quality setting and ensure you have a stable internet connection for large downloads.